dealing with daily pressures: fresh-squeezed juice

 These and countless other scenarios—faced by millions of people each calendar pass—point to the essential companions of positivity and selflessness that can make or break, that mean the difference between success and failure, that foster either normal breathing or a heart attack.

 How do you respond when pushed to your supposed limits, when really squeezed?
 Do you lash out, become frayed to the core, let impatience and frustration seep under your skin?
 Do your work and relationships suffer, sometimes irreparably?
-Our current U.S. president, for example, has not only embraced conflict from the beginning of his term, but seems ever eager to squeeze as much as possible from it.
+To take just one example, he has not only embraced conflict from the beginning of his term, but seems ever eager to squeeze as much as possible from it.
 Yet must that be the norm, particularly when so much is at stake?

 Or are you able to step back, secure in your faith and abilities, constructive in your approach, guided by the realization that all-too-easily bred negativity will not extend your life by five minutes?